th2-net/th2-check1/README.md

 The time precision is used to compare two time values.
 It is based on the `ISO-8601` duration format `PnDTnHnMn.nS` with days considered to be exactly 24 hours.
 Additional information can be found [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence))

 #### decimal-precision
-The decimal precision is used to compare two number values.
+The decimal precision is used to compare the value of two numbers.
 Can be specified in number or string format.
 For example `0.0001`, `0.125`, `125E-3`

 ## Required pins

 The Check1 component has two types of pin:
 * gRPC server pin: it allows other components to connect via `com.exactpro.th2.check1.grpc.Check1Service` class.
 * MQ pin: it is used for listening to parsed messages.
-You can link several sources with different directions and session alises to it.
+You can link several sources with different directions and session aliases to it.

 ```yaml
 apiVersion: th2.exactpro.com/v1